 David started on the tuba at High School because the band needed one, decided it suited him and apart from dabbling a little on Double Bass and Bass Trombone has stuck with it.
 The Leicestershire Schools Symphony Orchestra was a great source of fun and inspiration from the age of 13 to nearly 18.
-Not able to take up a post-graduate place at the Royal Northern College of Music as all grants (remember them?) were used up at University, David moved to London and has been involved in various types of musical groups, particularly enjoying the challenges of 20th Century orchestral music with The Salomon Orchestra.
+Not able to take up a post-graduate place at the Royal Northern College of Music as all grants (remember them?) were used up at University, David moved to London and has been involved in various types of musical groups, lately using the cimbasso (don't ask unless you like Italiian opera) much more than expected.

 At the Royal Academy the renowned James Blades helped hone Mike's ability to hit dead animal skins with old bits of wood, and to this day he rarely misses.
 Just as well as he has played for many of the London orchestras and theatres, as well as European orchestras such as the Prague Symphony Orchestra and the NDR Radio Orchestra and Big Band.
 He has worked, recorded and toured with many varied artistes including Petula Clark, Bette Midler, Sasha Distel, Irene Cara, Bonnie Langford, Christal Gayle, Kiri Te Kanawa, Lesley Garrett, Vanessa Mae, Toyah Wilcox, Posh Spice, Freddie Mercury, Cleo Laine, Johnny Dankworth, Tina May, Claire Martin, Mica Paris, Kenny Ball, George Melly etc. etc.